Abudora-0/School_Admission_Portal/README.md

 ##  License

-This project is developed for **academic purposes only** as part of the AICT Lab course.
+This project is developed for **Academic purposes only** as part of the AICT Lab course.
+By University of Engineering and technology.

 ---